sdoerger/titanis-cache/README.md

 # **Titanis Cache**

 A lightweight **LocalStorage caching solution** with built-in **compression & expiration**.
 Reduce API requests and improve performance by caching structured JSON in the browser.

+It is the code, you would have written yourself otherwise.

 ## 🚀 **Features**
 ✅ **Efficient Storage:** Stores JSON data in **compressed format** (LZ-String)